 together and show how the posterior changes.
 Show the resulting FIR SED.

 We fit the images at the same time, but are treated independently.
-As part of the SPIRE Prior model work that we make reference to in the discussion (and above in the response about colour-colour space), we are investigating how the joint posterior distribution between the bands, changes as additional constraints to the colours are imposed .
+As part of the SPIRE Prior model work that we make reference to in the discussion (and above in the response about colour-colour space), we are investigating how the joint posterior distribution between the bands, changes as additional constraints to the colours are imposed and this will be the subject of a future paper.

 20) If you are doing SPIRE, why don’t you also do PACS?